severdia/shakespeare-obsidian/scripts_source/markdown/Cymbeline/Act 1, Scene 4.md

 *Enter Philario, Jachimo, a Frenchman, a Dutchman, and a Spaniard.*

 **JACH.**
 ==1==Believe it, sir, I have seen him in Britain.
 He was then of a crescent note, expected to prove so worthy as since he hath been allow’d the name of.
-But I could then have look’d on him without the help of admiration, though the catalogue of his endowments had been tabled by his side, and I to peruse him by items.
+But I could then have look’d on him without the help of admiration, though the catalog of his endowments had been tabled by his side, and I to peruse him by items.

 **PHI.**
 ==2==You speak of him when he was less furnish’d than now he is with that which makes him both without and within.